-His debut album as a leader ‘BBB: Barcelona, Bogotá, Boston’ (Armored Records, 2009) was recorded in Boston with a selected fine group of emergent jazz musicians in New York, and it was released and performed in important venues in Europe, Colombia and the US.
-The album was referred by the prestigious ‘All About Jazz’ as one of the “best 2010 jazz albums”.
+His debut album as a leader BBB: Barcelona, Bogotá, Boston (Armored Records, 2009) was recorded in Boston with a selected fine group of emergent jazz musicians in New York, and the album was referred by the prestigious All About Jazz magazine as one of the “best jazz albums of the year”.

 Juan Andrés started his musical studies at the Universidad Javeriana (Bogotá), and short time after he moved to Barcelona (Spain), where he continued his classical and jazz studies at the Escola D’Angel Soler and the Taller de Musics.
-In the year 2005 he receives a scholarship to attend the prestigious Berklee College of Music, and graduated ‘Summa Cum Laude’ in 2007.
-At Berklee he studied with musicians such as Danilo Pérez, Maria Schneider, Greg Hopkins and Dave Samuels among many others, and he was a recipient of the ‘Jazz Herb Pomeroy Award’ and the ‘Herb Pomeroy Award’.
-He moved to New York City in 2008.
+In the year 2005 he receives a scholarship to attend the prestigious Berklee College of Music, and graduated Summa Cum Laude in 2007.
+At Berklee he studied with musicians such as Danilo Pérez, Maria Schneider, Greg Hopkins and Dave Samuels among many others, and he was a recipient of the Jazz Herb Pomeroy Award and the Herb Pomeroy Award.
+He moved to New York City in 2009.